nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all student contacts using the `list` command.
    The fourth student contact does not exist in the group `NUS Fintech Society`.
-   The group `NUS Fintech Society` exists in ArchDuke.
+   The group `NUS Fintech Society` (case-insensitive) exists in ArchDuke.

     2. Test case: `deassign 4 g/NUS Fintech Society` <br>
         Expected: No student contact is deassigned from the group.
 Error details shown in the error message.